Top 6 Travel Cards in Malaysia 2026

 Pros of the Wise card

-Free to open personal accounts with no monthly fees - just low transaction charges for the services you use
+- Free to open personal accounts with no monthly fees or minimum income requirements — just low transaction charges for the services you use

 Cons of the Wise card